 Let’s say you’ve just launched your photography app and have acquired those all-important first 100 customers.
 All of these signups share an interest in your business, but they’re not necessarily interested in the same thing.
 Some will want to know about your shutter speed and focus settings, some will be interested in your dancing hotdog filters.
 Your job is to tailor your message to both types of customer.

-The key is in carefully defining your audience for each message, and targeting them based on their behaviors so that the message is as relevant as possible (Intercom has sophisticated targeting capabilities to help with this.)
+The key is in carefully defining your audience for each message, and targeting them based on their behaviors so that the message is as relevant as possible.

 4. Consider cultural differences